rohanbangar2509/Deep-Learning/README.md

 This repository documents my journey of learning and exploring Deep Learning concepts through hands-on implementations, experiments, assignments, and projects.

-The goal of this repository is to understand the fundamentals of Deep Learning and gradually progress toward more advanced architectures and real-world applications.
+The goal of this repository is to build a strong understanding of Deep Learning fundamentals and gradually progress toward advanced architectures, computer vision, sequence modeling, transfer learning, and real-world applications.

 ---